kevinhdez242/javatest/TESTPLAN.md

     - Input: `[())]`
     - Expected Output: `true`
     - Description: Test that the method returns `true` even if there are unbalanced parentheses.

-## Conclusion
-The test plan covers a wide range of scenarios to ensure that the `BalancedBrackets` class functions correctly under various conditions.